yoid2000/syndiffix-paper-tests/README.md

 ### Exact Count

 This attack tries to determine the exact count of some aggregate (i.e. the number of columns with value V in column C).
-This is not an attack in and of itself, because an aggregate zzzz
+This is not an attack in and of itself, because an aggregate does not isolate a person per se.
+However, if it worked well, it could be a stepping stone to other attacks.

+`exact_count.py` runs the exact_count measures.
+If run as `exact_count.py slurm`, it creates the file `exact_count_slurm.sh`.
+When `sbatch exact_count_slurm.sh` is run, 50 slurm jobs are started, each running `exact_count.py <slurm_job>`.
+This runs in a continuous loop, generating exact count attacks with randomly selected parameters, and adding the attack result to a file named `exact_count_results/results.XX.json`, where `XX` is the `<slurm_job>` number.

+`exact_count_plot.py` reads in the `results.XX.json` files and generates a number of visual plots to help understand the results.
+These are placed in `results/exact_count/...`.

+Besides the above, `exact_count_gather.py` and `exact_count_analyze.py` were used in the interim to help debug and understand the results.

+### Suppress Threshold

+This attack exploits the suppression mechanism of SynDiffix to try to determine if a given user has a certain value in some column.
+Under the conditions when the attacker knows that there are exactly three persons with a given value in column A, and knows that two of them have a certain other value in column B, the presence or absence of the column A value in the output allows the attacker, in certain situations, to determine whether the third person has the column B value.